CRD-Chronic Respiratory Disease in Chickens-Mycoplasma gallisepticum (MG)

 "MG-infected birds can also spread the disease to clean flocks.
 People that work with other live birds can also bring back MG to their poultry operations on their person, clothing, footwear and equipment.
 People can harbor MG inside their noses for days" (1).

-Infected chickens can give the disease their baby chicks, through eggs
+- Infected chickens can give the disease to their baby chicks, through eggs

 - Nasal discharges